 Dendrochilum glumaceum 'Freel's'

 Growing Suggestions Dendrochilum glumaceum prefers intermediate temperatures (60°-80°) but can tolerate spells of warmer weather with adequate airflow.
 Give plants medium to bright indirect light but remember that foliage can burn easily.
-As with most Dendrochilums this species likes to have a constant course of moisture around its feet at all times.
+As with most Dendrochilums this species likes to have a constant source of moisture around its feet at all times.
 We encourage growers to use a well-draining yet moisture retentive media such as fine fir bark or sphagnum moss blends.

 Offered here are blooming size divisions of our collection plant, which went through a massive and much overdo repotting last summer.
 Plants are growing in 4" pots with a fine fir bark media.
-Plants pictured are the exact ones we are sending.